derek0x/KeyShardLab/README.md

 The command prints every shard, the seal hash, and a friendly risk reminder.
 Additionally, it now prints the planner suggestions (distribution and note) and the log entry stores the recommended distribution for future journaling.

+## Seed templates

+`src/template_manager.py` loads `data/template_secrets.json` and can spin up a quick secret label when I don't want to retype the same mnemonic every night.
+Running `python -m src.template_manager` prints a random template for me to use as a starting point.

 ## Storage planning notes

 Every bundle now pairs with a micro-plan from `src/planner.py`.
 The planner takes the total shard count and risk level and returns a short list of storage tiers plus a personal note reminder.
 That distribution gets captured in the log entry so I can review it later without running the CLI again.